+The Knowledge for Prevention (K4P) project is designed to address ongoing research and policy gaps around children’s recruitment and use in armed violence.
 Despite being a phenomenon that continues to occur in conflicts around the globe, reliable and timely information to inform prevention efforts is still lacking.
-Thus, new methodologies are required to enhance existing knowledge and gain a better understanding of this global issue.
+New methodologies are required to enhance existing knowledge and gain a better understanding of this global issue.

 The K4P project has three interrelated areas of focus:

 Compounded by a global health crisis, the vulnerability of children’s rights globally remains a pressing concern.
 Now more than ever, our collective efforts to prioritize the rights of children affected by armed conflict are essential.

 To register for this year’s symposium, please click here.